Skip to main content

 Frequently Asked Questions

-FIRST CENTRAL SAVINGS BANK has a Bank Health Score of B (65/100).
+First Central Savings Bank has a Bank Health Score of B (65/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 13.35%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST CENTRAL SAVINGS BANK holds $986M in total assets and $874M in total deposits.
-It is located in GLEN COVE, NEW YORK (FDIC Certificate #34969).
+First Central Savings Bank holds $986M in total assets and $874M in total deposits.
+It is headquartered in Glen Cove, New York (FDIC Certificate #34969).

-FIRST CENTRAL SAVINGS BANK has a Tier 1 capital ratio of 13.35%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.75%, and the return on assets is 0.61%.
+First Central Savings Bank has a Tier 1 capital ratio of 13.35%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.75%, and the return on assets is 0.61%.

 Yes.
-FIRST CENTRAL SAVINGS BANK is FDIC-insured (Certificate #34969).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Central Savings Bank is FDIC-insured (Certificate #34969).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: